xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 > Another approach could be to consider a model similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.
 > Such a document would serve as a guide and reference for implementers and others seeking information on 'NETCONF/RESTCONF/YANG'-related RFCs.

+NEW-OPS-REQ-REASSESS:
-Additionally, reassessing the value of some IETF proposals compared to competing or emerging solutions (e.g., gRPC vs. YANG-Push) would be beneficial.
+: Additionally, reassessing the value of some IETF proposals compared to competing or emerging solutions (e.g., gRPC vs. YANG-Push) would be beneficial.

 ## Lack of Agile Process for (The Maintenance of) YANG Modules